 Garofalo left SNL after the February 25th episode just five months after her hiring.
 She continued her role on The Larry Sanders Show until 1997 — earning two Emmy nominations along the way — and went on to become an in-demand actor in a slew of TV shows (NewsRadio, Seinfeld, Strangers with Candy, Felicity, Mr. Show, Stella, and most recently Delocated) and film cult comedy film classics like Reality Bites, Half Baked (as the “creative smoker”), Dogma, and Wet Hot American Summer.
 She also voiced characters for Freak Show, Aqua Unit Patrol Squad 1, and King of the Hill and turned to television dramas with roles in The West Wing, 24, and Criminal Minds.
 In radio she’s cohosted The Majority Report on Air America from 2004-2006, and in the literary world she cowrote the 2000 classic Feel This Book: An Essential Guide to Self-Empowerment, Spiritual Supremacy, and Sexual Satisfaction with Ben Stiller.
 (You can also check out all Garofalo’s almost-projects in Bradford’s Lost Roles column here.)

-Perhaps the quintessential alt-comic/activist hybrid, Garofalo continues to tour and has three upcoming projects in the works (For Better or for Worse and General Education are set for a 2013 release, and Bad Parents hits theaters this year) and is set to guest star in Hulu's upcoming comedy mockumentary Paul the Male Matchmaker.
-She's still tough and isn't afraid to quote the first lady of femininism Eleanor Roosevelt when talking about her brief SNL experience, saying in Live from New York: "'No one can make you feel inferior without your consent.'
-I gave my consent freely."
-A hazing boys' club experience it may have been, but Garofalo's story is a reminder that every new SNL cast member has to fight to reach dominance and staying power on the show, whether they already have high-profile TV experience or not.
-It's tough, but it's fair, and if she's realized total equality isn't always as fun as it seems, that alone makes her otherwise tainted SNL experience worthwhile.
+Perhaps the quintessential alt-comic/activist hybrid, Garofalo continues to tour and has three upcoming projects in the works (For Better or for Worse and General Education are set for a 2013 release, and Bad Parents hits theaters this year) and is set to guest star in Hulu’s upcoming comedy mockumentary Paul the Male Matchmaker.
+She’s still tough and isn’t afraid to quote the first lady of femininism Eleanor Roosevelt when talking about her brief SNL experience, saying in Live from New York: “‘No one can make you feel inferior without your consent.’
+I gave my consent freely.”
+A hazing boys’ club experience it may have been, but Garofalo’s story is a reminder that every new SNL cast member has to fight to reach dominance and staying power on the show, whether they already have high-profile TV experience or not — but also that an unhappy stint on the show can sometimes lead to a much more successful post-SNL career.